chiroptical/slurm-bank/README.md

 If you have multiple Slurm clusters, this tool was designed to provide a single bank account for all of them.
 Obviously, you can modify the script to enforce them separately or use multiple versions.
-Typically, when I add an account I define all of the clusters explicitly.
+Typically, when I add an account I define all of the clusters explicitly (we have some clusters which their is no enforcement).

 ``` bash
 sacctmgr add account barrymoo description="<email>" cluster=<cluster/s>